 News!
 Two Educational Scholarships Will be Awarded in 2020.

-DEADLINE: the 2020 application deadline is March 20, 2020.
-Selections will be made by April 10, 2020.
+2020 selections will be made by April 10, 2020.
 The funds will be dispersed shortly thereafter.

 Please contact Kathy Letkewicz at firstname.lastname@example.org with any questions about the scholarships.